 Submit Email Applications

-If you set up a professional signature on your phone, you will able to communicate readily with employers and networking contacts, and they will be able to get back in touch.
+Make sure to set up a professional email signature on your phone.
+This will allow you to communicate readily with employers and networking contacts, and they will be able to get back in touch.

 Be Careful About Applying for Jobs From Your Phone